 Structure of the Assembly

 The items listed below are intended to give you a starting point for serious study of the subject.
 Care has been taken to ensure that all statements made are contextually accurate, but you have to ensure that for yourself.
-Your responsibility in this area extends to all matters of the assembly and your relationship to it and not to just this pamphlet.
+Your responsibility in this area extends to all matters of the assembly and your relationship to it and not to just this article.

 The assembly as the body of Yahushua